lucasdicioccio/laborantin-hs/README.md

 Laborantin is moving away from Ruby and adopted Haskell for two distinct reasons.
-First, Haskell is a functional programming language and it is easier to reuse chunk of codes in declarative DSLs with programming languages (although Ruby is great for DSLs too).
+First, Haskell is a functional programming language and it is easier to reuse chunk of codes in declarative DSLs (Domain Specific Languages) with programming languages (although Ruby is great for DSLs too).
 Second, Haskell has a very powerful type system and it allows to catch a whole set of bugs at compile time.
 While I may consider the first point on DSLs open for debate, this second point is the nail in the coffin: real-world experiments generally involve a time-consuming phase where we act on the physical world (e.g., sending hundreds of network packets spaced in time).
-You do not want to lose minutes because a typo crashed your
-experiment: it is infuriating and stressful.
+You do not want to lose minutes because a typo crashed your experiment: it is infuriating and stressful.
 You typically cannot write tests for this type of "effects on the real-world-only" code.
-Nor it is possible to mock the whole world when you are under pressure for getting results for your research.
+Nor it is possible to mock and write unit tests for the whole world when you are under pressure for getting results for your research.
 Thus, Haskell opinionated choices to segregate effectful code from pure code and obnoxious type system is a win in code for running experiments.
 One drawback of using Haskell is that Laborantin-Hs needs a compilation phase now (i.e., Laborantin-Hs is more a library than a command-line utility).
 Somehow, I think that the pros far outweigh the cons.
 Somehow, it seems possible to write a `labor`-like script for Laborantin-Hs that will compile the project or call `runhaskell` underneath.

 Laborantin-Hs brings the following to the experimenter:
   - a clean DSL to express scenarios, parameters, as well as raw data an